 How will the school know how well my child is doing and how will they inform me about this?

 The school assesses all pupils continuously.
 Each pupil is assessed within the lesson through Assessment for Learning (AFL).
-In addition, each half term all pupils are assessed in English, mathematics and science using formative assessments (Teacher Assessment).
+In addition, each half term all pupils are assessed in all subjects (Teacher Assessment) The assessments for the core subjects Reading, Writing, Maths and Science are recorded on an in-school programme (Target Tracker), which allows data analysis to be completed on different groups of children, e.g. SEND, EAL.
 All pupils, including those with SEND, are tracked throughout the year.

 Children who have been identified as SEND will be placed on an Individual Education Programme (IEP).
 An IEP will be devised by the class teacher and SENCO which contain targets that are measurable and time limited for the pupil.
 These targets will be assessed each term.